 The Complete Guide to Designing a Patio

-Perhaps you’ve laid down a brand-new foundation, or your patio has been sitting unused for a while now and needs a refresh.
+On the prowl for outdoor patio ideas?
+Perhaps you’ve just laid down a brand-new foundation, or your space has been sitting unused and you’re ready to make the most of it.
+Maybe your backyard already has good bones but needs a refresh.
 Whatever the case may be, designing a patio takes a lot of time and planning.
 It can be tough to know where to start.

 Before you start furnishing and decorating your patio, it’s important to make a rough sketch of your property and measure your area.
 Here’s why: